Thursday, April 18, 2024

 I follow 9 of the Power Type utility companies.
 One stock (13%) is showing as cheap by historical high dividend yield.
 It is ATCO Ltd (TSX-ACO.X, OTC-ACLLF).
 There is no change from last month.

 Five stocks (56%) are showing as cheap by historical median dividend yield.
 Those stocks are Algonquin Power & Utilities Corp (TSX-AQN, NYSE-AQN), ATCO Ltd (TSX-ACO.X, OTC-ACLLF), Canadian Utilities Ltd (TSX-CU, OTC-CDUAF), Emera Inc (TSX-EMA, OTC-EMRAF), and Fortis Inc (TSX-FTS, OTC-FRTSF).
-Innergex Renewable Energy (TSX-INE, OTC-INGXF) has been removed from this list.
+There is no change from last month.

-On my other blog I wrote yesterday about IGM Financial Inc (TSX-IGM, OTC-IGIFF) ... learn more.
-Next, I will write about Emera Inc (TSX-EMA, OTC-EMRA) ... learn more on Friday, March 8, 2024 around 5 pm.
+On my other blog I wrote yesterday about Melcor Developments Inc (TSX-MRD, OTC-MODVF) ... learn more.
+Next, I will write about Goodfellow Inc (TSX-GDL, OTC-GFELF) ... learn more on Friday, April 5, 2024 around 5 pm.

 This blog is meant for educational purposes only and is not to provide investment advice.
 Before making any investment decision, you should always do your own research or consult an investment professional.
 I do research for my own edification and I am willing to share.
 I write what I think and I may or may not be correct.